joseteodoro/reactnd-project-readable-starter/README.md

 # Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is a project for Udacity's React course.
+It is a content and comment web app using react an redux features.
+Users can post content to predefined categories, filter and sort the posts, comment on their posts and other users' posts, vote on posts and comments Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes a backend API Server and the frontend application.

-## Start Developing
+## Start servers

-To get started developing right away:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, start the front-end application
-    - `create-react-app frontend`
     - `cd frontend`
     - `npm start`

-## API Server
+## Front-end usage:

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+### Adding posts

+Users can add posts using the button `ADD POST` located at `Home` and posts' list.

+### Editing posts

+Users can edit a post selecting the target post on the posts' list.

+### Removing posts

+Users can remove posts going into the post's page and hitting the button `REMOVE POST`.

+### Adding comments

+Users can add comments going into the post's page and clicking on the button `NEW COMMENT`.
+It will be popup a form to insert the new post's data.

+### Editing comments

+Users can edit comment going into the post's page and clicking on the `EDIT COMMENT` button located by side the comment.

+### Removing comments

+Users can remove comment going into the post's page and clicking on the `REMOVE COMMENT` button located by side the comment.

+### Up vote posts

+Users can up vote / down vote the posts using the thumb up / thumb down button, either in the home or inside the post's page.

+### Up vote comments

+### Filter posts
+filter - gif

+### Sort posts
+sort gif